felixfoertsch/felixfoertsch.github.io/_posts/2019-02-15-use-pip-via-bookmarklet.md

 ---
 layout: post
-title: "Use Picture-in-Picture mode on macOS Mojave with a bookmarklet"
+title: "Use Picture-in-Picture Mode on macOS Mojave with a Bookmarklet"
 categories:
   - Tips
 tags:
+  - english
   - tips
   - macOS